LeoMaglanoc/LeoMaglanoc.github.io/_blogs/2025-12-17-research-goals.md

 My second goal is to extend the problem setting from humanoid manipulation to loco-manipulation.
 Why?
 Because most real tasks require mobility of the autonomous system.
 And because locomotion and manipulation is inherently a coupled problem, if you want to control the whole body of a humanoid.

 My third goal is to bridge the gap between academia and industry, enabling the deployment of reliable and safe AI methods in industrial robotic systems.
-Being embedded in the Munich robotics ecosystem, for instance, through work experience at BMW or participation in industrial hackathons, I regularly engage with other roboticists, and I'd like to advance collaborations between academia and industry.
+As part of the vibrant Munich robotics & AI ecosystem, for instance, I'd like to foster regular interactions with other engineers and to advance collaborations between academia and industry.